wundergraph/wundergraph/examples/nextjs-todos/README.md

 ```

 After a while, a new browser tab will open,
-and you can start exploring the application.
 If no tab is open, navigate to [http://localhost:3000](http://localhost:3000).

-You should now see a greeting from one of our Founders. =)

 Running WunderGraph will automatically introspect the database and generate an API for you.
 You can add more Operations (e.g. Queries or Mutations) by adding more "\*.graphql" files to the directory `./wundergraph/operations`.